smichaelsen/no-insecure-typo3-extensions/README.md

 # No insecure TYPO3 extensions

 This package is inspired by [roave/security-advisories](https://github.com/Roave/SecurityAdvisories).
-When you require this package it ensures that you can not load TYPO3 extensions in versions with known vulnerabilities.
+When you require this package it ensures that you can not load TYPO3 extensions in versions with known vulnerabilities (according to the rating in the TER by the TYPO3 security team).

 I've built this with best intentions and to my best knowledge.
 Nevertheless this comes without guarantee.
 Do not hold me responsible in case something unexpected/undesired happens.